timKraeuter/ICGT-2023/README.md

 The [wiki](https://github.com/timKraeuter/Rewrite_Rule_Generation/wiki) describes our [comprehensive test suite](https://github.com/timKraeuter/Rewrite_Rule_Generation/wiki/Test-Suite) to test our coverage of BPMN features.

 Feel free to contact me for further information.

+## Discussion

+The instructions to run the benchmark can be found [here](https://github.com/timKraeuter/ICGT-2023/tree/main/artifacts/benchmark#readme).